kairuler/odin-recipes/README.md

 # odin-recipes
-"Recipes" assignment: a part of The Odin Project
+"Recipes" - HTML assignment in The Odin Project